compact21/watchdog_mbim/README.md

 # Watchdog enable service after a certain time

-If you want, as in my case, to have the daemon start after a certain time from the router startup, I suggest you install the "at" package and add this to your /etc/rc.local file:
+If you want, as in my case, to have the daemon start after a certain time from the router startup, I suggest you install the "at" package and edit the /etc/rc.local file which will look something like this:

 <code>
+# Put your custom commands here that should be executed once
+# the system init finished.
+By default this file does nothing.

+service watchdog_mbim disable
+service watchdog_mbim stop

 echo "service watchdog_mbim enable; service watchdog_mbim start" | at now+10minutes

+exit 0
 </code>